hephzaron/coffee-drink/README.md

 We started the full stack application for you.
 It is designed with some key functional areas:

+## TODO

+App was configured properly and setup on heroku.
+View [here](https://hephzy-coffee.herokuapp.com/)

+### Note

+Based on project scope, only the manager(me) or any other user assigned the role of a manager in Auth0 can create, edit and delete a drink. <br/>
+To try out that feature, after registration, send me a mail at: `tobi_daramola@yahoo.com` so I can grant you the permission.

+Auth0 domain is subject to frequent changes because app is running on free mode and cannot guarantee retaining user credentials for too long.

 ### Backend

 The `./backend` directory contains a partially completed Flask server with a pre-written SQLAlchemy module to simplify your data needs.
 You will need to complete the required endpoints, configure, and integrate Auth0 for authentication.